 Kuari Pass Trek in March

 Late winter transitioning to spring.
-Trail below 3,200 m is clear; upper sections have retreating snow.
-Temperatures: 2°C to -5°C at camp.
+The trail below 3,200 m (Gulling/Tali) is clear, but upper meadow sections and the pass will still retain thick blankets of white snow.
+Temperatures drop to -5°C at camp.
 Rhododendron buds begin opening at lower elevations.
-Fresh snow possible on the pass.
-Excellent visibility on clear days.
+An excellent mix of deep snow and spring warmth.

 | Trek | Kuari Pass Trek |